 Reeder also revealed his subversive activities in music had led to the East German Ministry for State Security aka The Stasi compiling a file on him.
 But instead of preventing entry, they always welcomed him so they could keep him under surveillance while he worked in a recording studio.

-“They said I was out to corrupt the youth of East Germany” Reeder fondly remembered, “they even asked their spy in MI5 to correlate if I was working for them, because they thought I must have been working for somebody!
+“They said I was out to corrupt the youth of East Germany” Reeder fondly remembered on being watched by The Stasi, “they even asked their spy in MI5 to correlate if I was working for them, because they thought I must have been working for somebody!
 I was making Western TV programmes like ‘The Tube’ and showing East Germany in a positive light, yet on the other side, I was smuggling in music and doing these secret gigs so they didn’t know where to put me!
 At one point, they even thought I was gonna try and break someone out of prison!”

 It turned out a young punk who had joined Reeder’s circle was actually a Stasi undercover operative!
 “I better not have a Stasi file cos of you!” snorted Sumner playfully to roars of laughter from those present.